cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 ## Use-cases

-Here are some use-cases for when to use mixins.
+Here are some use-cases for when to Mixins.

 ### Mixins by Region